aerospike/aerospike-kubernetes-operator/utilities/README.md

 ## Overview

-script scrapper.sh collects all the required logs of kubernetes cluster, which are available with the cluster at the time of scripts being executed.
+script scraper.sh collects all the required logs of kubernetes cluster, which are available with the cluster at the time of scripts being executed.

 ## What logs does it collect?